Innovating Together:

 - Future Vision: They are heading toward our next international conference in May 2026.
 The goal is to expand our reach to EU-level policymakers and publish a new global volume that defines the future of company law.

-ATLAS: AI-driven Innovation in Higher Education
+AI-driven Innovation in Higher Education

 YUFE Network in Philosophy of Technology